Home » Water Quality » Tap Water » Best & Worst Tap Water in the US: State-by-State Analysis

 The 5 Most Common US Tap Water Contaminants

-Of course, not all 90 SDWA contaminants are common.
-Some are very rare, while others occur naturally and have to be filtered out.
-Here are the top five most common water contaminants and why they are dangerous:
+Not all 90 contaminants regulated by the Safe Drinking Water Act (SDWA) are common.
+Some are rare, while others occur naturally and need to be filtered out.

 1. Lead